evo3cx/notes/2019/11-03-big-o-notation.md

 -

 Takeaway keys:
-imagine we at classroom and too stupid to remeber bring a pen to school, so i need to find the pen.
+imagine we at classroom and too stupid to remember bring a pen to school, so i need to find the pen.
 * n is it amount of students on the class

 - O(n2): i quest a student and ask them, "does you have the pen? no? does bob have the pen?" and so on, naming each student. if i dont get the answer from the first student, i move on to the next one. in the worst case i need to ask n^2 questions - questioning each student about each other student.